Last updated on January 21st, 2018

 How long does it take it get a black belt in BJJ?

 Of course, as with all martial arts, there are outliers with prodigious skill, people who have trained in another similar martial art, or both.
-Here are a list of BJJ martial artists who took under four years to get a black belt.
+Here is a list of BJJ martial artists who took under four years to get a black belt.

 What about Judo – the martial art whose founder came up with the martial arts belt system?
 How long does it take to get a black belt here?

-The Judo Fast Track Option
+The Judo Fast-Track Option

 Similar to Yoshinkan Aikido, it is possible to get a black belt in Judo within a year, graded by the Kodokan in Japan.
 And it is certainly not easy.